 Soon we’ll publish our first report of monthly expenses from our RV trip around America, just as we promised in an early article, How Much Does it Cost to RV around America for a Year?, in which we detailed our monthly budget and expected total expenses.

 However, we get tons of other questions about finances that our expense reports won’t answer, so I’ll start addressing those questions in other blog posts.

-A common question we receive these days is if we are saving or investing while we travel?
+A common question we receive these days is if we are saving or investing while on our adventure?